By: Marilyn L. Davis

 Not only does calling yourself a writer mean you’re going to have to write, but you might be concerned that you’ll look foolish to friends and family if you announce that you’re now a writer.
 After all, they’ve known you all your life as husband/wife, son/daughter, co-worker/boss, but never as a writer.

 Although I do things that qualify me as a writer, it’s a daunting label; it requires commitment, determination, perseverance, and time.
-I have three of the qualities, but the time aspect still proves difficult.
+I have three of the qualities, but the time aspect still proves challenging.
 I’m like the majority of bloggers; I do not blog full-time, and I have a day job.

 One thing that has helped me is that I committed to having a post for Two Drops of Ink each week, and two for From Addict 2 Advocate.
 Those obligations help me retain focus and expectations.